pycon-mentored-sprints/mentored-sprints.dev/README.md

 ### Running this Site Locally

 This website is build using Jekyll and served through Netlify.
-If you want to make changes to the site follow these steps to work on this on your local computer.
+If you want to make changes to the site, follow these steps to work on this on your local computer.

 1. Install a full [Ruby development environment](https://jekyllrb.com/docs/installation/)